quaderno/quaderno-api/source/includes/_setup.md

   -u YOUR_API_KEY:x
 ```

-As of API version `20210316`, pagination is performed with a `max_id` parameter.
+As of API version `20210316`, pagination is performed with a `starting_after` parameter.
+This parameter takes an existing object ID value and returns objects listed after the named object, in reverse chronological order.

-The HTTP header `X-Pages-HasMore` indicates whether more records can be fetched by using the same query with a lower `max_id`.
+The HTTP header `X-Pages-HasMore` indicates whether more records can be fetched by using the same query with a lower `starting_after`.

 Bear in mind that Quaderno paginates `GET` index results.